 primary_education:primary_major_name: This field will not show up on a student's profile, and is primarily used for FDS.
 This is the student's primary major.
 Only 1 major can be supported in this field.
 The major name must already be added to the primary_education:major_names field in order for the primary major to be backfilled into Handshake.

-primary_education:currently_attending: This is a field that simply denotes whether the student is currently enrolled or has graduated.
-It is used for reporting to differentiate students who are currently active on campus and those who might be on some sort of official absence from school.
-By assigning TRUE, this will set the user to attending, while FALSE will set them to not attending.
+primary_education:currently_attending: Boolean This is a field that simply denotes whether the student is currently enrolled or has graduated.
+It is used for reporting to differentiate students who are currently active and those who might be on some sort of official absence from university.
 This is a boolean field, so it can only include these values (note the all-uppercase):

 campus_name: This field is only used for schools that have multiple campuses as part of their Handshake setup (i.e. 'Main').
 If you have multiple campuses on your Handshake system, you can use these here.